J0S3UL1S3S/Module5_project1/README.md

 This project provides templates for creating both an article and presentation slides for Weather Information Preferences in The United States.

-To see an example of the article template see [Article] (https://rpubs.com/J0S3UL1S3S/wcArticle)
+To see an example of the article template see https://rpubs.com/J0S3UL1S3S/wcArticle

-To see an example of the presentation slides template see [Presentation] (https://rpubs.com/J0S3UL1S3S/wcPresentation)
+To see an example of the presentation slides template see https://rpubs.com/J0S3UL1S3S/wcPresentation